Self-test loss functions for learning weak-form operators and gradient flows: Introduction

 \subsection{Related work}

 Weak formulations offer a robust and flexible foundation for addressing both forward and inverse PDE problems, and have thus attracted growing attention in recent years.

-For forward problems, machine learning methods rooted in variational principles include the Deep Ritz method \cite{e2018_DeepRitz}, the Deep Galerkin method \cite{sirignano2018dgm}, variational physics-informed neural networks \cite{de2024wpinns,kharazmi2019variational,kharazmi2021hp}, and physics-informed graph neural Galerkin networks \cite{gao2022physics}, among others.
+{ \textbf{General forward and inverse problems using weak-form.} For forward problems, machine learning methods rooted in variational principles include the Deep Ritz method \cite{e2018_DeepRitz}, the Deep Galerkin method \cite{sirignano2018dgm}, variational physics-informed neural networks \cite{de2024wpinns,kharazmi2019variational,kharazmi2021hp}, and physics-informed graph neural Galerkin networks \cite{gao2022physics}, among others.
 For inverse PDE problems, we refer to \cite{isakov2006inverse} and \cite{ghattas2021learning} for comprehensive overviews.
 In classical inverse settings, where data are often limited to boundary measurements (e.g., in the inverse conductivity problem) or spectral information (e.g., in inverse spectral problems), one must estimate both the solution and the unknown parameters simultaneously.
 Recent approaches, such as weak adversarial networks \cite{bao2020numerical} and physics-informed graph neural Galerkin networks \cite{gao2022physics}, use weak form equations to address these classical difficulties.

-In contrast, our setting considers data consisting of the PDE solutions sampled on discrete spatial grids or approximated by empirical measures.
-Here, the aim is to determine the parameters of the PDE in a variational framework.
-Weak-form methods for parameter estimation have been explored in sparse regression approaches, including Weak-SINDy \cite{messenger2021weak,messenger2021weakSindy,messenger2024weak}, Weak-PDE-LEARN \cite{stephany2024weak}, and general data-driven modeling techniques \cite{schaeffer2017learning,ghattas2021learning,song2024towards,carrillo2024sparse,ren2022data}.
-However, these efforts rely on carefully choosing smooth and compactly supported test functions adapted to the data and domain, which becomes increasingly difficult in high-dimensional settings.
-The self-test loss function proposed in this work addresses this issue by automating the selection of appropriate test functions.
+In contrast, our setting considers data consisting of PDE solutions sampled on discrete spatial grids or approximated by empirical measures, and the task is to estimate the PDE parameters.
+On the other hand, our self-test loss function can be applied to these methods, providing a systematic way to construct loss functions based on weak-form equations. }